JuliaDSP/Wavelets.jl/README.md

 [![Build Status](https://travis-ci.org/gummif/Wavelets.jl.svg?branch=master)](https://travis-ci.org/gummif/Wavelets.jl)

-A [Julia](https://github.com/JuliaLang/julia) package for very fast wavelet transforms (orthogonal, periodic, 1D, 2D, by filtering or lifting).
+A [Julia](https://github.com/JuliaLang/julia) package for very fast wavelet transforms (1D, 2D, by filtering or lifting).

 Rouchly 20x speedup and 50x less memory usage than [this](https://github.com/tomaskrehlik/Wavelets) implementation of `dwt`.
 Loosely inspired by [this](https://github.com/tomaskrehlik/Wavelets) and [this](http://statweb.stanford.edu/~wavelab).
 See benchmarks and a todo list below.

+* 1st generation wavelets using filter banks (periodic and orthogonal).
+Filters are included for the following types: Haar, Daubechies, Coiflet, Symmlet, Battle-Lemarie, Beylkin, Vaidyanathan.

+* 2nd generation wavelets by lifting (periodic and general type including orthogonal and biorthogonal).
+Included lifting schemes are currently only for Haar and Daubechies (under development).

-Written by Gudmundur Adalsteinsson.
-See license in LICENSE.md.
+Written by Gudmundur Adalsteinsson (C) 2014.
+See license (MIT) in LICENSE.md.

 Usage
 ---------